 You are only likely to experience issues in buying a policy if you plan on traveling to countries rated medium to high risk.
 In such a scenario, the insurer may put a cap on how much coverage you can have, charge you higher premiums, or even deny you coverage altogether.
 If you are trying to buy a short-term life insurance policy just before a trip, this is likely to deter underwriters as well.

 An independent broker such as Dundas Life can help you understand how your international travel plans outside Canada will affect your life insurance application.

-What occupations are not covered by life insurance?
+Which jobs are not covered by life insurance?

 Does life insurance pay out if you pass away outside Canada?

 As long as you were honest about your plans to travel on your application, the insurer cannot refuse to pay out if you die overseas.